johnae/spook/README.md

 You must currently define both of the above functions and export them or things will crash and burn (you CAN skip creating the notifier completely though).

-A more complex notification example for tmux might look like this:
+A more complex notification example for tmux might look like this (the uv package comes built in):

 ```moonscript
 uv = require "uv"